thanhtungdo2003/CMS-Backend/README.md

 ---

 ## Project Structure
-Below is the directory structure of the `contract-management-system` project:
+Below is the directory structure of the `contractManagementSystemAPI` project:

 ```